lionelmace/ibmcloud-utils/wireguard/README.md

-# Connect IBM Cloud by VPN using Wireguard
+# How to use Wireguard VPN to connect to IBM Cloud?

 ![](./ibmcloud-wireguard-vpc.jpg)

-## Install Wireguard
+## Install Wireguard Client on your desktop

-1. On Mac, you can download it from the [App Store](https://apps.apple.com/fr/app/wireguard/id1451685025?l=en&mt=12)
+1. Download and install the wireguard from [here](https://www.wireguard.com/install/)

 ## Create a Security Group

-1. Create a new [Security Group](https://cloud.ibm.com/vpc/network/securityGroups) with
+1. Create a new [Security Group](https://cloud.ibm.com/vpc/network/securityGroups) called `wireguard-sg` with the following rules:

-    4 **Inbound** Rules:
+    4 **Inbound** Rules

     Protocol | Source Type | Source | Port | Description
     ---  | --- | --- | --- | ---